 Homelessness is a pressing, urgent and costly issue.
 It is a problem that many communities across Canada are facing, and as this report confirms, it is an issue in York Region.
-With growing evidence and understanding about the critical importance of affordable housing for individuals, families, and communities, 61 the need for more integrated and collaborative solutions to prevent, reduce and end homelessness in York Region becomes that much more important.
+With growing evidence and understanding about the critical importance of affordable housing for individuals, families, and communities, the need for more integrated and collaborative solutions to prevent, reduce and end homelessness in York Region becomes that much more important.

 Homelessness is not a new issue to York Region and both the Region and United Way have been developing solutions, making investments and are beginning to see results.
 The Regional Municipality of York developed a 10-Year Housing Plan in 2014 called Housing Solutions and set a goal to strengthen the homelessness and housing stability system.
 Since implementation of the plan, modern multi-service centers like Belinda's Place, the Region's first shelter for women experiencing homelessness, and the Richmond Hill Youth Hub for youth who are experiencing homelessness at risk of homelessness have opened.
-In addition, critical programs like the Short Term Assistance for Renters (STAR) and the Housing Stability Program are up and running.
+In addition, critical programs focused primarily on preventing homelessness in the first place like the Short Term Assistance for Renters (STAR) program and the Housing Stability Program are up and running.